 Orientation Leaders guide new students throughout the experience.

-After you confirm your enrollment, you will need to complete your New Student Checklist.
+After you confirm your enrollment, you will be able to access your New Student Checklist begining on April 3, 2019.
 Here is an example of some of the items you will find on your personalized checklist:

 - Complete your Tell Us About Yourself Survey